Acupressure Points for Gas Relieve and Prevention

 • Pass Stool – bowel movement helps relieve gas pain by releasing the trapped gas in your intestines.

-• Prevent Using Straws – a straw causes you to swallow air, and it is best to sip from the glass.
+• Prevent Using Straws – A straw causes you to swallow air, and it is best to sip from the glass.

 • Drink Non-carbonated Drinks – gassy drinks cause a lot of gas in your tummy and make you feel bloated.